Isaac Hayes: 2006–2008: Final years

 Hayes's income was sharply reduced as a result of leaving South Park.
 There followed announcements that he would be touring and performing.
 A Fox News reporter present at a January 2007 show in New York City, who had known Hayes fairly well, reported that "Isaac was plunked down at a keyboard, where he pretended to front his band.
 He spoke-sang, and his words were halting.
 He was not the Isaac Hayes of the past."

 In April 2008, while a guest on The Adam Carolla Show, Hayes stumbled in his responses to questions, possibly as a result of health problems.
 A caller questioned whether Hayes was under the influence of a substance, and Carolla and co-host Teresa Strasser asked Hayes if he had ever used marijuana.
 After some confusion on what was being asked, Hayes replied that he had only ever tried it once.
 During the interview the radio hosts made light of Hayes's awkward answers, and replayed snippets of earlier ones to simulate conversation with his co-hosts.
 Hayes stated during this interview that he was no longer on good terms with Parker and Stone.

 During the spring of 2008, Hayes shot scenes for Soul Men, a comedy inspired by the history of Stax Records, in which he appears as himself in a supporting role.
-The film was released in November 2008, after both Hayes and his costar Bernie Mac had died.
+The film was released in November 2008, after both Hayes and his costar, Bernie Mac, had died.

-Health and death
+Health problems and death

 On March 20, 2006, Roger Friedman of Fox News reported that Hayes had suffered a minor stroke in January.
-Hayes's spokeswoman, Amy Harnell, denied this, but on October 26, 2006, Hayes confirmed that he had suffered a stroke.
+Hayes's spokeswoman, Amy Harnell, denied this, but on October 26, 2006, Hayes confirmed he had suffered a stroke.

-On August 10, 2008, 10 days before his 66th birthday, Hayes was found unresponsive in his home, just east of Memphis, as reported by the Shelby County, Tennessee Sheriff's Office.
+On August 10, 2008, Hayes was found unresponsive in his home, just east of Memphis, as reported by the Shelby County, Tennessee Sheriff's Office.
 A Shelby County Sheriff's deputy and an ambulance from Rural Metro responded to his home after three family members found his body on the floor next to a still-operating treadmill.
-Hayes was taken to Baptist Memorial Hospital in Memphis, where he was pronounced dead at 2:08 pm.
+Hayes was taken to Baptist Memorial Hospital in Memphis, where he was pronounced dead at 2:08 p.m, age 65.
 The cause of death was not immediately clear, although the area medical examiners later listed a recurrence of stroke as the cause of death.
-He was buried at Memorial Park Cemetery, in Memphis, Tennessee.
+A private funeral was held with actors Tom Cruise and Denzel Washington in attendance.
+Hayes was buried at Memorial Park Cemetery, in Memphis, Tennessee.

 Legacy

-The Tennessee General Assembly enacted legislation in 2010 to honor Hayes by naming a section of Interstate 40 the "Isaac Hayes Memorial Highway".
+The Tennessee General Assembly enacted legislation in 2010 to honor Hayes by naming a section of Interstate 40 the "Isaac Hayes Memorial Highway."
 The name was applied to the stretch of highway in Shelby County from Sam Cooper Boulevard in Memphis east to the Fayette County line.
-The naming was made official at a ceremony held on Hayes's birth anniversary in August 2010.
+The naming was made official at a ceremony held on Hayes's birthday in August 2010.